 Researchers are still looking into the best chemotherapy combinations.
 And they want to find out whether adding other drugs could improve the results of treatment.

 Doctors also use chemotherapy for cancer that has spread elsewhere in the body.
-This is called advanced breast cancer.
+This is called secondary breast cancer.